siddharthnaik03/Accenture_Forage_Data-Analytics-and-Visualization_Virtual-Internship/README.md

 ### Data Visualization
 ##### Insights:
-•	Used Bar Chart for The top 5 categories based on positive sentiments animal category on top with 1050 counts.
+•	Bar Chart represnts The top 5 categories based on positive sentiments here animal category on top with 1050 counts.

-•	Line chart represents May 2021 had the most posts of 2138 counts.
+•	Line chart represents Post per months May 2021 has the most posts of 2138 counts.

 •	Pie Charts represents the Content Types Popularity Photo type secured top with 26% with value of 6.54k  popularity among other 3 types of video, GIF and Audio.